On the monochromatic Schur Triples type problem: Generalized problem, ,

-We will show how to find an upper bound for the minimum number, over all 2-colorings of $[1,n]$, of monochromatic triples that are solutions of $x+ay=z$, for a fixed integer $a \geq 2$.
+We will show how to find an upper bound for the minimum number, over all 2-colorings of $[1,n]$, of monochromatic triples that are solutions of $x+ay=z$, for a fixed integer $a \geq 2$ (we are no longer stipulate $x \leq y$).
 We will obtain this upper bound by using the Greedy Algorithm.
-We denote the colors red and blue.\\
+The general idea is the same as in the previous section.
+We again call the colors red and blue.\\

-The general idea is to keep adding more colors so that, each time, the overall coloring has the least number of monochromatic triples.
-Let's remark that our new approach may be also applied to the original case ($a=1$), and yields the result of Robertson-Zeilberger and Schoen ([4],[5]).
-For yet another proof of the original case sees [6]. \\

-\underline{\textbf{First}}\\
+\underline{\textbf{First}}

 We paint the first interval of length $k$ red.
-We will have $\frac{k^2}{2a}$ monochromatic triples solution of $x+ay=z$.\\
+We will have $\frac{k^2}{2a}$ monochromatic triples as solutions of $x+ay=z$.\\

-\underline{\textbf{Second}}\\
+\underline{\textbf{Second}}

 We paint the second interval blue.
-We want to find the length of the interval (with this color) so that the overall number of the monochromatic triples is minimum. \\
+We want to find the length of the interval (with this color) so that the overall number of monochromatic triples is minimum. \\

 Let the length of this interval be $(a+j)k$ (here $j$ is the number we want to find).\\